-- 1 (D) The Director shall have access to any Police Department information or 2 documents that are relevant to a civilian's complaint, or to an issue which is 3 ongoing at the CPOA. - (E) The Administrative Office shall staff, coordinate and provide technical support for all scheduled Board meetings, publicize all findings and reports, recommendations, and/or suggested policy changes. - (F) The Director, or the Director's designee, shall [play an active public role in the community, and whenever possible, provide appropriate outreach to the community,] publicize the civilian complaint process, and identify locations within the community that are suitable for civilians to file complaints in a non-police environment. - (G) The Director shall be provided the necessary professional and/or clerical employees for the effective staffing of the Administrative Office, and shall prescribe the duties of these staff members.
+- (D) The Director shall have access to any Police Department information or documents that are relevant to a civilian's complaint, or to an issue which is ongoing at the CPOA. - (E) The Administrative Office shall staff, coordinate and provide technical support for all scheduled Board meetings, publicize all findings and reports, recommendations, and/or suggested policy changes. - (F) The Director, or the Director's designee, shall publicize the civilian complaint process, and identify locations within the community that are suitable for civilians to file complaints in a non-police environment. - (G) The Director shall be provided the necessary professional and/or clerical employees for the effective staffing of the Administrative Office, and shall prescribe the duties of these staff members.
 Such professional and clerical employees will be classified city employees.
-All CPOA staff with investigative duties shall be professional investigators trained in professional investigation techniques and practices. - (H) The Director shall [report directly to the Board and] lead the Administrative Office; direct and oversee the investigation of all civilian complaints relating to officer misconduct, audit a representative sampling of all IA investigations of complaints, recommend and participate in mediation of certain complaints, and supervise all CPOA staff. - (I) The Director shall complete the initial and ongoing training requirements for Board members as prescribed by § 9-4-1-5(G) and report completion of training activities to the [Chair of the Board Contract Compliance Officer]. § 9-4-1-7 CPOA DIRECTOR QUALIFICATIONS, SELECTION, RETENTION AND EVALUATION. - (A) Qualifications for the position of Director shall include the requirement of a master's or law degree and relevant experience. - (B) The Director will be a full-time at will city employee [directly responsible only to the Board,] to be selected, removed, or reviewed as follows: - (1) The [Board Contract Compliance Officer], through CPOA staff, shall accept applications from candidates.
-The [Board CCO] shall review the applications and interview candidates [, and.
-As part of this review, the CCO 1 2 shall assemble a review and interview panel to, at a minimum, include a representative of the Agency Staff and a member of the Board.
-The CCO shall] 3 4 submit to the City Council the [names of the three] candidate[s] that it finds to be the best qualified to be the Director[and indicating its ranking, and the City 5 6 Council shall appoint the Director from the three].
-Upon a vacancy in the 7 position of Director, the [Board CCO] shall submit its [list of] recommended 8 replacement [candidates] to the City Council within six months.
-The [Board 9 CCO]'s recommendation[s] to Council shall be based on the candidates' 10 integrity, capability for strong management and abilities in investigations, law, 11 management analysis, public administration, criminal justice administration or 12 other closely related fields.
-The [Board-CCO]'s transmittal of its 13 recommendation[s] to the Council shall, at a minimum, include an evaluation 14 of all the candidates against the provisions and requirements of this subsection 9-4-1-7 and identify in writing the basis for [its] selection [of its top 15 16 three candidates as compared to other candidates.
-The City Council may 17 decline to confirm the [Board-CCO]'s recommended candidate[s] only for 18 reasonable cause, including but not limited to lack of a reasonable evaluation 19 process, or lack of a substantive basis for the [Board CCO]'s recommendation[s].
-20
+All CPOA staff with investigative duties shall be professional investigators trained in professional investigation techniques and practices. - (H) The Director shall lead the Administrative Office; receive all citizen complaints and direct and oversee the investigation of civilian complaints relating to officer misconduct within the parameters of Section 9-4-1-4(C)(2)(g), audit a representative sampling of all IA investigations of complaints, recommend and participate in mediation of certain complaints, and supervise all CPOA staff. - (I) The Director shall complete the initial and ongoing training requirements for Board members as prescribed by § 9-4-1-5(G) and report completion of training activities to the Contract Compliance Officer. - § 9-4-1-7 CPOA DIRECTOR QUALIFICATIONS, SELECTION, RETENTION AND EVALUATION. - (A) Qualifications for the position of Director shall include the requirement of a master's or law degree and relevant experience. - (B) The Director will be a full-time at will city employee to be selected, removed, or reviewed as follows: - (1) The Contract Compliance Officer, through CPOA staff, shall accept applications from candidates.
+The CCO shall review the applications and interview candidates.
+As part of this review, the CCO shall assemble a review and interview panel to, at a minimum, include a representative of the Agency Staff, a member of the Board, and a member of a CPC.
+The CCO shall submit to the City Council the names of the three candidates that they find to be the best qualified to be the Director and indicating their ranking, and the City Council shall appoint the

+Director from the three.
+Upon a vacancy in the position of Director, the CCO shall submit their list of recommended replacement candidates to the City Council within six months.
+The CCO's recommendations to Council shall be based on the candidates' integrity, capability for strong management and abilities in investigations, law, management analysis, public administration, criminal justice administration or other closely related fields.
+The CCO's transmittal of their recommendations to the Council shall, at a minimum, include an evaluation of all the candidates against the provisions and requirements of this subsection 9-4-1-7 and identify in writing the basis for selection of their top three candidates as compared to other candidates.
+The City Council may decline to confirm the CCO's recommended candidates only for reasonable cause, including but not limited to lack of a reasonable evaluation process, or lack of a substantive basis for the CCO's recommendations.